TEFL: Frequently Asked Questions

 Can I add on further TEFL courses later?

 Yes – you can always build on your TEFL qualification by enrolling on additional courses at a later date.
-You could take one of several specialist courses to supercharge your CV and career chances.
+You could take one of several advanced courses to enhance your CV and increase job prospects.

 Online TEFL Courses